redbear/IoT_pHAT/README.md

 ### Prerequisite

 * Raspberry Pi Zero or other model with 40 pin connector header
-* SD Card with Raspian installed
+* SD Card with [NOOBS or Raspian](https://www.raspberrypi.org/downloads/) installed

+### Connect the boards (first time)

+* Stack the IoT pHAT on top of the RPi Zero
+* Connect your RPi with a wired keyboard (For associate WiFi to access point and connect Bluetooth accessories)
+* Power on with an micro USB cable with power adpater

-### WiFi (Plug & Play)
+### WiFi

-Stack the IoT pHAT to your Pi Zero, after booting up, the Linux kernel will read the configuration from the onboard EEPROM, it will turn on the WiFi, so you can use the WiFi to connect to your wireless router or access point directly.
+* After booting up, the Linux kernel will read the configuration from the onboard EEPROM, it will turn on the WiFi
+* Now you can use the WiFi to connect to your wireless router or access point directly.

 ### Bluetooth (3 changes required)